 Getting students hands-on experience in a rapidly growing new industry.

-MVFT was started in February, 2018 at the University of Michigan to get students first hand experience with the technology involved with Urban Air Mobility (UAM) and more generally electric vertical take-off and landing (eVTOL) technology.
+MVFT was founded in February 2018 at the University of Michigan to enable students to gain first-hand experience with Urban Air Mobility (UAM) and electric vertical take-off and landing (eVTOL) technologies.
 With the help of faculty and graduate advisors, we design, build, and fly sub-scale aircraft.
 We believe that UAM is the next step for urban and regional transportation, meaning that students should be involved as early as possible to prepare to work in this developing industry.
 This doesn't mean just us at the University of Michigan - we want to get other schools involved as well.
 This is why we have worked to help motivate the creation of the Vertical Flight Society Design-Build-Vertical Flight Competition.
 We feel that by establishing a platform where student teams across the world can compete with their prototypes, we can foster an environment that will better prepare students to drive this industry forward and make their dreams a reality.

 An overview of our project progression from preliminary testing to demonstrator flights